-Morgan State University utilizes the State Treasurer's Office Capital Equipment Lease-Purchase Program for financing facilities and technology equipment.
-As of June 30, 2015, \$1.14 million of capital leases were outstanding.
-Over the next ten years, the University estimates that it will continue to utilize the Capital Equipment Lease-Purchase Program for additional projects.
+Morgan State University has capital leases it has entered into utilizing the State Treasurer's Office Capital Equipment Lease-Purchase Program for financing facilities and technology equipment.
+It has also entered into other capital leases independently.
+As of June 30, 2017, \$18.7 million in debt outstanding remained for all of its capital leases.